stellarspot/opencog-ppl/docs/belief_propagation.md

     If the set size is number of incoming factors minus 1 (all connected factors except f have messages to i) send componentwise multiplication of the messages
-    Else do nothing (not all messages are arrived)
+    Else do nothing (not all messages are received)
 ```

 Message from factor f to variable i: